Suburb overview

 • Median mortgage sits above the South Australia state median — entry costs are stretched.

 Novar Gardens is a smaller community of 2,508 — about 68% of the South Australia suburb median (3,699) — so investors should factor in the narrower buyer pool and longer average time-on-market.
 Household income of $76,336/year is 6% below the South Australia median of $80,964, typically translating into lower entry prices and a tenant base more sensitive to rent increases.
-Weekly rent of $165 covers just 35% of the median $2,060/month mortgage repayment, leaving a $1,345/month gap — investors should only pursue this suburb with a clear capital-growth thesis and sufficient external income to fund the shortfall.
+Median rent of $700/week (as at Jan–Mar 2026, Consumer & Business Services (SA)) equates to roughly $3,033/month — about 147% of the $2,060/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 At 8 km from the Adelaide CBD, Novar Gardens sits inside the high-demand inner ring — properties here compete directly with the city's employment, transport and amenity networks.

 Middle-ring locations like this one historically reward patient holders — focus on homes near catchment-zone schools and major transport.
-Local rents consume roughly 11% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 11% of household income — a dated but useful sanity check on tenant affordability.

 How Novar Gardens stacks up against the median of all South Australia suburbs in our dataset.
 Positive values mean Novar Gardens sits above the state median; negative means below.